 What is included?

 The Bike Set Up and Biomechanical Assessment involves a two hour consult which includes:

 - Video assessment of position

 - Measurement of the rider fit to the bicycle

-If necessary a follow-up visit for tasks to increase flexibility and control can be organised.
+If necessary a follow-up visit for tasks to increase flexibility, control and strength can be organised.